autoSteve/ha-solcast-solar/ADVOPTIONS.md

 }
 ```

 Changes to this file will be detected in near-real time, changing code behaviour.
-Application of of changed behaviour may only be seen at forecast or estimated actuals update, or possibly immediately should "reload_on_advanced_change" be set to `true`.
+Application of changed behaviour may only be seen at forecast or estimated actuals update, or possibly immediately should "reload_on_advanced_change" be set to `true`.

 The impact will vary by advanced option, and the reader is left to decide when the outcome should occur; this is advanced, and _you_ are advanced...